Iraklis Larissa: Founding of AEL

-Nowadays
+Modern era

 For the next 18 years there was no presence of Iraklis in football.
-But, Iraklis was re-founded in 1982, after the merge of two neighbouring clubs in: Livadaki A.O. (founded in 1976) and Neapoli A.O..
-In 1996, the team made it to the finals of the Greek Football Amateur Cup which they lost 1–2 against Ethnikos Katerini.
+But, Iraklis was re-founded in 1982, after the merge of two neighbouring clubs in: Livadaki A.O. (founded in 1976) and A.O.
+Neapoli.
+Iraklis quickly climbed up the ladder of Larissa FCA divisions, winning promotion to the national Delta Ethniki in 1989.
+During the '90s was competing every season in the Greek fourth tier and also made it to the 1996 Final of the Greek Football Amateur Cup losing to Ethnikos Katerini by 2-1.

-After several years of struggle, Lampros Ioakim took over the reigns of Iraklis as president and with his vision led the team to win the 2016–17 Larissa FCA A1 (sixth tier) season.
-Ioakim put a lot of importance and focus into the development of a youth center in order to develop players that will lead the team in the upcoming years.
-Having won the 2018–19 Larissa FCA (fifth tier) season, Iraklis returned to the Gamma Ethniki after several decades.
-The conditions now seem ripe for the return of Iraklis towards professional leagues.
-The staffing of the sports department with an alloy of experienced and very young and talented football players of the prefecture, are strategic moves that outline the basic principles of the philosophy followed by the young Iraklis.
-Back to the roots, investing into the local potential and a productive process of highlighting talents through its academies.
+In the 2000s the club was playing in the local divisions of Larissa FCA.
+In 2010 Iraklis starting from the Greek 8th tier with Vangelis Kotsios as a manager won back-to-back promotions.
+After several years of struggle, local businessman Lampros Ioakim took over the reins of Iraklis as president leading the club to win the 2016–17 Larissa FCA A1 season (Greek sixth tier).
+Ioakim put a lot of importance and focus into the development of a youth center in order to develop players that would lead the team in the upcoming years.

+Having won the 2018–19 Larissa FCA First Division (fifth tier), Iraklis returned to the Gamma Ethniki after several decades.
+The conditions now seemed ripe for the return of Iraklis to the professional leagues under coaching by the young duo Christos Chatziliadis and Thanos Triantafyllopoulos.
+The staffing of the sports department with an alloy of experienced and very young and talented football players from the academy revolved around the club's philosophy.

+Iraklis earned promotion to 2nd tier Beta Ethniki and competed for one season (2022–23) using the AEL FC Arena as its home.
+It was its first season in the Greek 2nd tier for first time since 1963-64.
+After the club's relegation in 2023, Iraklis opted to play in the Larissa FCA first division instead of the Gamma Ethniki.